iowaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What is the Difference Between a DUI and a DWI in Iowa?

 In the State of Iowa, drunk driving or driving under the influence of a substance or drug are all considered Operating While Intoxicated (OWI).
-The same penalty applies to the person who operates a vehicle while under the influence of a controlled substance and a drunk driver.
-According to the transportation law stated in §321J.2, a person commits an OWI offense when;
+The same penalty applies to persons who operate a vehicle while under the influence of a controlled substance and drunk drivers.
+According to the transportation law stated in §321J.2, a person commits an OWI offense when:

 • The vehicle is operated while under the influence of a controlled substance.
 A controlled substance means any drug, substance, or compound listed in the Iowa code §124.204.